-QOps tackles with a local repository creation.
+QOps tackles a local repository creation.
 No need to do it manually.

-To create Remote Repository, choose a Git Provider (GitLab, GitHub), visit main page and check instructions for signing up an account.
+To create Remote Repository, choose a Git Provider (GitLab, GitHub), visit the main page and check the instructions for signing up for an account.
 Alternatively, there is a possibility to install self-managed instances or enterprise solutions.

 SSH keys generation

 To provide a secure connection to a Remote repository the SSH connection is used by Default.